 Past performers have included country music greats Lee Greenwood and Aaron Tippin, R&B legends The Platters, Little Anthony and the Imperials and The Spinners, pop singer Jon Secada and American Idol finalist Matt Giraud.

-For a listing of this year’s locations and other Concert details, click here.
+For a listing of this past February’s locations and other Concert details, click here.
 While the Concerts are free, tickets are required.
 Due to the success of the Concert events thus far, the demand for show tickets has been tremendous.

 Below is a short video from a recent Concert.